 BUILD Scholars Program

-If you have at least two more years to finish your degree program (i.e., expected graduation in May 2021 or later), you can apply to the two-year-long Scholars Program (formerly called BUILD Upper Division) that begins in June 2019 and ends in May 2021.
+If you have three to four semesters left to finish your degree program (i.e., expected graduation in December 2022 or May 2023), you can apply to the Scholars Program that begins in June 2021 and ends in May 2022.
 See the overview of BUILD Scholars Program for more information.

 BUILD Fellows Program

-If you have research experience and exactly one more year to finish your degree program (i.e., expected graduation in May 2020), you can apply to the one-year-long Fellows Program that begins in June 2019 and ends in May 2020.
-You will need to apply for graduate school during the Fall and take the GRE by August 2019.
+If you have research experience and one to two more semesters left to finish your degree program (i.e., expected graduation in December 2021 or May 2022), you can apply to the Fellows Program that begins in June 2021 and ends in May 2022.
+You will need to apply for graduate school during Fall 2021 and take the GRE by August 2022.
 See the overview of BUILD Fellows Program for more information.

 CSULB BUILD II Program at a Glance

 Students need to be a US Citizen or legal permanent resident interested in pursuing a Ph.D. and a career in health-related research.
-Students will need to be a CSULB undergraduate student during the entirety of their time with the program and have at least 1 year (Fellows), 2 years (Upper Division/Scholars), or 3 years (Lower Division/Associates) remaining before graduation as of June.
+Students will need to be a CSULB undergraduate student during the entirety of their time with the program and have 1 - 2 semesters (Fellows) or 3 - 4 semesters (Scholars) remaining before graduation as of June.
 All qualified applicants are considered and we strongly encourage applications from students from groups traditionally underrepresented in the health-related research workforce, such as first-generation college students, those with financial need, members of racial/ethnic minority groups, students with a disability, and students who have encountered life experiences or challenges that can contribute to the diverse perspectives needed in health-related research.